ccetc/CCETCNotificationBundle/Resources/doc/README.markdown

 		- set up to use 'icon-globe green', 'icon-attention red', 'icon-bell orange', 'icon-info-circle lightBlue'
 	- type - 'task' or 'notification' (default: notification)
 	- dateTaskDue - optional
+        - taskReminderDays - optional, comma separated list of integers, tasks will be re-emailed in the digest x,y,z days before the task is due
 - users
 	- Array of users the notification is for (also takes a single user)